-(d) All notaries public must provide receipts and keep records for fees accepted for services provided.
-Failure to provide receipts and keep records that can be presented as evidence of no wrongdoing shall be construed as a presumptive admission of allegations raised in complaints against the notary for violations related to accepting prohibited fees.
+(e) All notaries public must provide itemized receipts and keep records for fees accepted for services provided.
+Notarial fees must appear on the itemized receipt as separate and distinct from any other charges assessed.
+Failure to provide itemized receipts and keep records that can be presented as evidence of no wrongdoing shall be construed as a presumptive admission of allegations raised in complaints against the notary for violations related to accepting prohibited fees.

 (Source: P.A.
 102-160, eff.
 5-6-23 (See Section 91 of P.A.
 103-562 for effective date of P.A.
 102-160).)